Manisstha/Final-project/README.md

 - Sign Up / Sign In: Access via /auth/signup or /auth/signin.
 - Dashboard: Manage your tasks at /dashboard.
 - Analytics, Message, Export, Settings: Use the sidebar to navigate.
-- Sidebar: Click the chevron to collapse/expand.
+- Sidebar: Click the arrow button to collapse/expand.
 The main view resizes automatically.
 - Session Persistence: You remain logged in after refreshing the page.

 ## Features